-- 1. To check breaker operation, the breaker should be withdrawn from the switchboard, the front cover and barrier removed and the racking screw turned two to three turns clockwise until the racking unlocking lever snaps into the first position corresponding to the disconnect position. - 2.
-Fully closed breaker (See Fig. 3).
+- 1. To check breaker operation, the breaker should be withdrawn from the switchboard, the fron cover and barrier removed and the racking screw turned two to three turns clockwise until the racking unlocking lever snaps into the first position corresponding to the disconnect position. - 2.
+Fully closed breaker (See Fig 3).
 Charge the closing springs and turn the motor switch (1) off.
 Close the breaker.
-Engage manual charge handle with charging lever. - 3.
+Engage manual charge handle (8) with charging lever (3).
+During the intial portion of the downward stroke of the handle check to see which direction the closing spring guides (2) move.
+If this spring guides start to move out then the breaker did fully close originally.
+Excess contact pressure or friction can cause this condition and if it cannot be relieved then the factory should be consulted. - 3.
 Contact wipe (contact pressure) (See Fig. 5).
-The contact air gap and contact wipe is set at the factory by setting the vertical position of the interrupter (1) and the vertical position of the pushrod (2).
+The contact air gap and contact wipe is set at the factory by setting the vertical position of the interrupter (1) and the vertical position of the pusrod (2).
 These parts should not be repositioned in the field unless a pushrod change is required to correct contact sequence as described elsewhere.
 Contact wipe is set at the factor at .11 minimum.
 Contact erosion and wear in mechanical parts will cause a reduction in contact wipe over the life of the breaker and a check should be made to insure that the wipe is not less than .020".
 The measurement is made as follows for the three poles: - a.
 Open the breaker and discharge the closing springs. - b.
 Using a thin 6" scale measure from the spring base to pivot pin 3.
 Record dimension X2. - c.
 Close the breaker and again measure between the spring base and pivot pin 3.
 Record Dim.
-X1. - d.
+X. - d.
 The measurement with the breaker open should be at least .020" greater than when the breaker is closed. - e.
-When contact wipe is less than the .020 and it has been determined that the breaker closes fully and there is not a mechanical problem, then the interrupter should be replaced due to contact erosion. - 4.
-Contact Air Gap (See Fig. 5).
-The contact air gap is set at the factory at the nominal dimension of .43.
-This value will normally increase as the contacts erode.
+When contact wipe is less than the .020" and it has been determined that the breaker closes fully and there is not a mechanical problem, then the interrupter should be replaced due to contact erosion.

+- 4. Contact Air Gap (See Fig. 5).
+The contact air gap is set at the factory at the nominal dimension of .35 This value will normally increase as the contacts erode.
 A check of the contact air gap checks that the breaker does open fully and that the gap is sufficient to withstand the applied voltage.
 The measurement is made as follows for the three poles. - a.
 Open the breaker and discharge the closing springs. - b.
-Measure and record dim.
-Y2. - c.
-Close the breaker, measure and record dim.
-Y1. - d.
-The air gap is the difference between the two measure ments.
-The acceptable limits are .40-.54, with the upper limit being approached as contact wipe approaches the minimum.

-5. Contact sequence (See Fig. 5).
+Measure and record dim Y2 - c.
+Close the breaker, measure and record dim, Y1 - d.
+The air gap is the difference between the two measurements.
+The acceptable limits are .30 -- .50, with the upper limit being approached as contact wipe approaches the minimum. - 5.
+Contact sequence (See Fig. 5).
 All three poles should touch within 2 millisecond at normal closing speeds.
 An oscilloscope, oscillograph or other timing method may be used to establish the 2 millisecond timing.